 WHAT IS COUNSELLING?

 Counselling is for anyone who is looking for emotional support during a time of transition or change.
 Change, whether positive (ex. new career) or sometimes negative (ex. breakup/divorce), can be very stressful.
 During these stressful times, you may resort to older, unhealthy patterns of thinking, feeling, and behaving that may not be serving you well anymore.
 Developing better ways of coping is one of the main aims of counselling.
-Another is helping you learn about yourself (ex. triggers/strengths), in order to make positive changes for a healthier, more balanced life.
+Another is helping you learn about yourself (ex. triggers/strengths), in order to make positive changes for a healthier, more balanced and fulfilling life.

 HOW DOES IT WORK?